liamross/psiagram/docs/in-depth/custom-nodes.md

 export interface IBaseNodeProperties {
   id: string;
   gridSize: number;
+  uniqueId: string;
+  paper: Paper;
 }
 ```

-The `id` and `gridSize` properties are given by Paper to every Node.
-As you can
+The `id`, `gridSize`, `uniqueId` and `paper` properties are given by Paper to
-see, there isn't much here to define the look and feel of the Node.
-This only
+every Node.
+As you can see, there isn't much here to define the look and feel of
-serves as a foundation, and provides definitions for the two properties that are
+the Node.
+This only serves as a foundation, and provides definitions for the two
-passed in from the Paper instance.
+properties that are passed in from the Paper instance.

 See the `Text Node` to see how `IBaseNodeProperties` is extended to allow for
 more properties.